smorsua/fall-program/README.md

 # fall-program
-This Python GUI helps to detect falls.
+This Python GUI helps the elderly by detecting falls.